 So, how do you construct a social media marketing automation strategy with all the info we’ve provided?
 Check out our step-by-step tutorial to building a social media automation strategy below.

-However, there are special circumstances to consider when deciding what platforms make the cut or exactly how much content to automate.
+However, there are special considerations when deciding which platforms make the cut or exactly how much content to automate.

-Action item: Take notes on what parts of each platform’s strategy you want to automate.
+Action item: Take notes on which parts of each platform’s strategy you want to automate.

 Step 2: Determine what you want to automate